wyu6609/wyu6609/README.md

 ## I'm a software developer and chemical engineering graduate!!

-- 📚 I’m currently learning everything 🤣
+- 📚 I’m am currently learning React Native and working on data structures and algorithms.
-- 🥅 2022 Goals: Become seasoned at vanilla Javascript and React JS 💪
+- 🥅 2022 Goals: Become more seasoned at vanilla Javascript and React JS 💪
 - ⚡ Fun fact: I love to code, work out and play piano 🎹

 ------------------